Pinoy Fear Factor: Séptima Ronda de Eliminación (Elimination Round 7)

 In the first stunt, only Marion and Jommy were exempted from further competing in the round, finishing the stunt at 19 and 20 seconds respectively.
 Manuel and Savannah clocked in identical times of 26 seconds each, but Savannah was penalized with five additional seconds for holding the lock and keys before the pilot light's signal was given.
 Janna had a time of 42 seconds, while RJ was the only one not to finish the stunt, quitting after 24 seconds in the coffin.
 In the second stunt, Manuel was the only one who had snakes around his head and rats at this feet while the others had rats around their heads and snakes at their feet; all were tasked to transfer 15 frogs.
 Due to her fear of rats, Savannah was able to transfer 12 frogs in three minutes (she actually collected 13, but one landed outside the fish tank).
 RJ was able to transfer 15 frogs in 39 seconds, but one landed out of the fish tank and another ended up in another compartment of the box, thus putting the official count at 13.
 Both Manuel and Janna were able to completely transfer 15 frogs, but Janna did it two seconds faster than Manuel (Janna's time was 1:45 while Manuel's was 1:47), thus saving her from further competition.
-Leading to the third stunt, a test explosion related to it attracted the attention of local police, and per their instructions, all production was suspended to the next day in another location.
+Leading to the third stunt, a test explosion related to it attracted the attention of local police, and per their instructions, all production was postponed to the following day and done in another location.
 In the third stunt itself, Manuel was the only one who completed the stunt, finishing it in 1:28.
-Because RJ and Savannah set off explosions, distance became the assessing factor.
+RJ and Savannah both set off explosions, and distance therefore became the assessing factor.
 Savannah looped 2.97m of the wire, while RJ crossed only 2.6m, making him the seventh person to fly home.